Climate Modelling Laboratory

 For the very first time in history, communities will be able to effectively prepare for periods of drought, and also extreme rainfall.
 This will revolutionize food production, and our capacity to protect wildlife and wilderness areas.

 At the Climate Lab we know that GCMs are old technology.
-Skilful monthly rainfall forecasts, more than one year in advance, are possible when using quality data and genetic algorithms embedded into sophisticated probabilistic neural networks.
+Skilful monthly rainfall forecasts, more than one year in advance, are possible when using quality historical data and genetic algorithms embedded into sophisticated probabilistic neural networks.